 PHCS reports of the number of services used within each of the four GPP categories conveys information about how PHCS prioritize the delivery of services to the uninsured.
 Exhibit 2.4 provides an overview of PHCS reports of category-level utilization.
 Of the 50 GPP services, PHCS reported providing a mean of 33 services (median 34, SD 7.45), with some PHCS using as few as 20 and others using as many as 43 services.
 We examined variation in the number and proportion of services used by category.
 Because categories contain different numbers of services, it is important to examine the proportion, as well as the number, of available services that are used in each category.
-The mean number of services used per category was highest for category 1, outpatient services in traditional settings (11.6 [89 percent] of 13 available category 4, inpatient services (mean 6.3 [70 percent] of 17 available category 2 GPP services), and category 4, inpatient services used for category 3, technology-based outpatient services, was the lowest, at 4.3 (39 percent) of 11 available services.
+The mean number of services used per category was highest for category 1, outpatient services in traditional settings (11.6 [89 percent] of 13 available category 1 GPP services).
+This was followed by category 2, complementary patient support and care services (mean 10.9 [64 percent] of 17 available category 2 GPP services), and category 4, inpatient services (mean 6.3 [70 percent] of nine available category 4 services).
+The mean number of services used for category 3, technology-based outpatient services, was the lowest, at 4.3 (39 percent) of 11 available services.